astrandb/miele/README.md

 ## Installation

 Make sure you have the credentials available for your account with Miele cloud.
 You have to register on https://www.miele.com/developer/
+If you have an existing integration with the name "miele" you are recommended to remove it before attemping to install this one.

 ### Preferred download method